-“Tony DeLellis and I started the business with just one Chevy Suburban to transport guests,” said KapohoKine Adventures co-owner Gary Morrow.
+“Tony DeLellis and I started the business with just one Chevy Suburban to transport guests,” said KapohoKine Adventures co-owner Gary Marrow.
 “Today, we have 20 vehicles and 60 employees.
 But we still specialize in taking small groups to the real Hawaii while minimizing our impact on the island.”

 Over the past decade, perhaps the most significant addition to the company’s offerings has been its zipline tour.
 Introduced on the east side of the island in May 2012, the two-mile, eight-line course runs across 600 acres of private lands accessible to no one else.
 Soaring over waterfalls, a river and a pristine rainforest, it culminates in a half-mile line that is the longest on the island.
 Features of the course include elevated platforms, suspension bridges and suspended staircases.

-“Since our zipline tours are located on the wetter side of the island, we’ve made sure all of our platforms have roofs, and we provide guests with waterproof jackets if it’s raining,” said Morrow.
+“Since our zipline tours are located on the wetter side of the island, we’ve made sure all of our platforms have roofs, and we provide guests with waterproof jackets if it’s raining,” said Marrow.

 KapohoKine recently introduced a fully automatic self-regulating magnetic braking system on its ziplines, bringing participants to a safe and comfortable stop.